hawx/img/README.md

 # img

 A selection of image manipulation tools.
+Each tool requires an input file from stdin, either `.png`, `.jpeg` or `.gif`.
+They always output a `.png` file, regardless of input type, using stdout.

 Requires Go 1.
 Install to `$GOPATH/bin` with,